 If you'd like to update a saved connection to a new username (e.g. update your GitHub user that is linked to Gearset), you'll need to remove the connection and clear your cache before adding the new username.

-- Logging out of your source control account via their web UI (e.g. log out of GitHub.com); or
+Logging out of your source control account through its web UI (e.g. log out of Github.com).

-- Opening a new incognito or private tab to add the new connection; or
+Opening a new incognito or private tab of your browser to add the new connection.

-If you don't clear the cached connection, Gearset may re-use the previously saved connection from your browser.
+If you don't clear the cached connection, Gearset may re-use the previously saved connection in your browser.